upenn-libraries/marmite/README.md

     ```

 ### Get Structural Metadata XML
-Retrieves structural metadata for the given bib_id either from the database cache or from the remote source.
-This structural metadata is no longer changing, therefore once its retrieved once it doesn't need to be updated.
+Retrieves structural metadata for the given bib_id either from the database cache.
+This structural metadata is no longer being retrieve from an outside source.
 If a short bibnumber is provided, it is expanded and the xml returned will only reference the long bibnumber.

 #### Request
 ```